aws/codecatalyst-blueprints/packages/blueprints/sam-serverless-app/README.md

   For more information on environments, see the _Organizing deployments using environments_ section in the **Amazon CodeCatalyst User Guide**

-- Workspace - A cloud-based development environment.
-Workspace must be manually created with the generated devfile using the create workspace operation on CodeCatalyst.
+- Dev Environment - A cloud-based development environment.
+A Dev Environment must be manually created with the generated devfile using the Create Dev

-  For more information on the create workspace operation and workspaces, see the _Working with workspaces_ section in the **Amazon CodeCatalyst User
+  Environment operation in Amazon CodeCatalyst.

-  Guide**
+  For more information on creating Dev Environemnts, see the _Working with Dev Environemnts_ section in the **Amazon CodeCatalyst User Guide**

-## Additional resources
+### Additional resources

-See the Amazon CodeCatalyst user guide for additional information on using the features and resources of Amazon CodeCatalyst
+See the Amazon CodeCatalyst User Guide for additional information on using the features and resources of Amazon CodeCatalyst.